Continuous Conversations

 | /api/agents/{name}/guardrails | GET / PUT | Read or change max_turns_task, max_turns_chat, execution_timeout_sec |

-All Session endpoints return 404 when the session_tab_enabled feature flag is off.
+All session endpoints return 404 when the session_tab_enabled feature flag is off.
+The Workspace does notconsult that flag — it has its own chat surface.